deekej/vut-fit-IPP-json2xml-testsuite/README.md

 # 5. Run the testsuite: ./runtests.sh -t tests/
 # 6. Results should be printed to terminal.
 #
-# NOTE_2: If any test fail, you can go into 'tests' directory, find the failed
+# NOTE:   If any test fail, you can go into 'tests' directory, find the failed
 #         test directory and see the 'cmd-given' script and tests expected &
-#         captured results.
+#         captured results to see it it's a false-positive or not.
+In case
+#         you find the false positive, please, do report them.
+Thank you!
 #
-# NOTE_3: Because diff utility is used for the testing, the testsuite expects
-#         that every JSON->XML element will be printed with trailing '\n'
-#         character.
-It also expects descending 1:1 conversion - in other words,
-#         the testsuite's tests will FAIL in case you don't have same order of
-#         elements as it is in input JSON file.
+# THANKS: Thanks goes to Stano and Proofy - for helping me testing & improving
-#
+#         the testsuite.
-# If you find any bug, please, feel free to inform me and I will try to fix it.